-- The practice appeared clean and tidy.
-Areas of the premises were in need of remedial action to address damp. - The provider had infection control procedures which reflected published guidance.
-Minor improvements could be made to the decontamination room. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had thorough staff recruitment procedures, with the exception of obtaining Disclosure and Barring Service (DBS) checks and references. - The clinical staff provided patients' care and treatment in line with current guidelines.
-We found the documentation of this could be improved.
+- The practice appeared clean, tidy and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff.

-- Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and culture of continuous improvement.
-Practice policies and procedures would benefit from being reviewed to remove older versions. - Staff felt involved and supported and worked well as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider had systems to deal with complaints positively and efficiently. - The provider had suitable information governance arrangements.
+- The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supporting patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider had systems to deal with complaints positively and efficiently. - The provider had suitable information governance arrangements.